-Monsanto Company and Forage Genetics International have developed a new variety of herbicide-tolerant lucerne, referred to as lucerne J101 and J163, for agronomic purposes.
-Glyphosate-tolerant lucerne J101 and J163 are intended primarily for use as animal feed in the United States, where it is known as Roundup Ready alfalfa.
+Monsanto Company and Forage Genetics International have developed a new variety of herbicide-tolerant lucerne, referred to as lucerne J101 and J163.
+Glyphosate-tolerant lucerne J101 and J163 is intended primarily for use as animal feed in the United States, where it is known as Roundup Ready alfalfa.
 There is no intention to introduce glyphosate-tolerant lucerne J101 and J163 into Australia or New Zealand at this time.
-In addition, there will be channelling of the product in the US and so only a low probability exists that any foods or feeds derived from glyphosate-tolerant lucerne J101 and J163 will be introduced into the Australia or New Zealand food supply.
+In addition, there will be channelling of the product in the US, so only a low probability exists that any foods or feeds derived from glyphosate-tolerant lucerne J101 and J163 will be introduced into the Australia or New Zealand food supply.

-However, as there are some food uses of lucerne (primarily as alfalfa sprouts and in teas) there is a possibility that glyphosate-tolerant lucerne J101 and J163 may enter the Australian and New Zealand food supply.
+However, as there are some minor food uses of lucerne (primarily as alfalfa sprouts and in teas) there is a possibility that glyphosate-tolerant lucerne J101 and J163 may enter the Australian and New Zealand food supply.
 Monsanto Australia Limited has therefore applied to FSANZ for approval of food derived from glyphosate-tolerant lucerne J101 and J163.

 Before food derived from a GM product can enter the food supply in Australia and New Zealand, it must first be assessed for safety and an amendment to the Code must be approved by the FSANZ Board, and subsequently notified to the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council).
 An amendment to the Code may only be gazetted once the Ministerial Council process has been finalised.

-Although the Applicant states that there is no intention to grow glyphosate-tolerant lucerne J101 and J163 in Australia or New Zealand, or to import it into either country as animal feed, the amendment to Standard 1.5.2 sought by the Applicant would allow the use of glyphosate-tolerant lucerne J101 and J163 as food.
+The amendment to Standard 1.5.2 sought by the Applicant would allow the use of glyphosate-tolerant lucerne J101 and J163 as food in Australia and New Zealand.